d-pac/keystone-dpac-plugins/README.md

 **Note:** The plugin modules have NOT been required at this point and do not take up memory.
 The actual `require`'ing is left up to you.

+## Example

+See [comparative-selection plugin][comparative-selection-url] for an example of a keystone/d-pac plugin.

 ## License

 GPL v3 © [d-pac](http://www.d-pac.be)